netzero-labs/netzero/docs/tariffs/Dynamic-Electricity-Pricing.md

 ## Disabling Automatic Updates

 If you wish to stop updating your dynamic tariffs, uncheck the "Automatically update rate plan" checkbox under "Utility Rate Plan".
-Make sure to also configure a new rate plan using the Tesla app, using the Start Over function.
+Make sure to also configure a new fixed rate plan with the Tesla app, using the Start Over button.

 ## Feedback